Building a Robust Mail Template System

 Rendered Preview (Example)

-This is an on-page preview that approximates the final email rendering (no PII).
+This is an on-page preview that approximates the final email rendering.

 Example Inc.